Vyral/base-template/_posts/2020-09-18-what-can-you-learn-from-the-2020-parade-of-homes.md

 **If you’re going to write a purchase agreement with a builder, keep in mind that there are a lot of different components that go into new construction compared to the existing market.** For example, we wrote an offer recently on a new construction property, and the purchase agreement alone was 96 pages long\!
 They’re lengthy contracts that require a lot of attention to detail.

 But don’t worry\!
 We’ve worked with many builders who are featured in this fall’s Parade of Homes.
-We’re even working builders who currently have active projects. **By working with us, we can help you analyze the situation and find the builders who offer incentives to use their title and mortgage companies.**
+We're even working with builders who currently have active projects. **By working with us, we can help you analyze the situation and find the builders who offer incentives to use their title and mortgage companies.**

 If we can help answer any questions you have about new construction, including the process, timing, contracts, and so on, give us a call or send an email anytime.
 We’d love to help you.